GRicciardi00/Memorandum-android-app/README.md

 <img src=https://github.com/GRicciardi00/MobDev-Giuseppe-Ricciardi-Android/blob/main/Screenshots/AddActivity.png width="25%" height="25%">

- -The **detailActivity** is called in the **memoAdapter** *onclick* event override.
+ - The **detailActivity** is called in the **memoAdapter** *onclick* event override.
 Shows title, expiration, location and description of the selected memo, also there is a button to change the status of the memo (active/completed), if the memo has expired (check done using the two methods of the Utils class) sets the TextColor of the TextView of the date to red.<br />
 <img src=https://github.com/GRicciardi00/MobDev-Giuseppe-Ricciardi-Android/blob/main/Screenshots/DetailActivity.png width="25%" height="25%">

  - The **mapActivity** shows a map,created through the google map API, centred on the user's location.<br />